Louis-MG/META-DIFF/README.md

 # Motivation

-Metagenomics becomes increasingly important in building our kmowledge about microbes.
-Links between microbiomes perturbations and diseases are regularily uncovered.
-Using kmer-based methods, this pipeline allows its user to quickly find microbial DNA sequences in differential abundances between two conditions (e.g. healthy and not healthy), and annotate them taxonomicaly and functionaly.
-The pipline also isolates unclassified sequences and build apredictive model based on the most significant unitigs' kmers abundances.
+Metagenomics becomes increasingly important in building our knowledge about microbes.
+Links between microbiome perturbations and diseases are regularily uncovered.
+Using kmer-based methods, this pipeline allows its users to quickly find microbial DNA sequences in differential abundances between two conditions (e.g. healthy and not healthy), and annotate them taxonomicaly and functionaly.
+The pipline also isolates unclassified sequences and builds a predictive model based on the most significant unitigs' kmers abundances.

 # Workflow